 What You Need to Know about Scuba Diving and Flying

 With the pressure that you are putting your body under when you’re diving, you’ll want to take some extra care with your body.
 This means considering what else you’re doing around your diving and making sure that you’re not putting your body through any extra stress.
-So what is the biggest concern when it comes to scuba diving?
+What are the concerns when it comes to scuba diving and flying?